laithdarras/laithdarras/README.md

 # $ cat /home/laith/README.md

 #####
 Hello, my name is Laith Darras and I am studying Computer Science & Engineering Student @ UC Merced.
-My ultimate professional goals is to secure a good position in a competitive and creative engineering environment that will benefit from my creative ideas, experience, and collegiate skills and will expectantly add value to organizational operations.
+My ultimate professional goal is to secure a good position in a competitive and creative engineering environment that will benefit from my creative ideas, experience, and collegiate skills and will expectantly add value to organizational operations.

 *Affiliations*
 - [ACM UCM](https://ucm.acm.org/), Special Interest Group (SIG) Cybersecurity Lead '23 - '24